-Biodegradable waste can be commonly found in municipal solid waste as green waste, food waste, paper waste, and biodegradable plastics.
-Other biodegradable wastes include human waste, manure, sewage, slaughterhouse waste.
+Biodegradable waste can be commonly found in municipal solid waste as green waste, food waste, paper waste and biodegradable plastics.
+Other biodegradable wastes include human waste, manure, sewage, and slaughterhouse waste.

 Unlike biodegradable wastes, non-biodegradable cannot be easily handled.
-Non-biodegradable wastes are those who cannot be decomposed or dissolved by natural agents.
+Non-biodegradable wastes are those that cannot be decomposed or dissolved by natural agents.
 They remain on earth for thousands of years without any degradation.
-Hence the threat caused by them is also more critical.
-A notable example is the plastics which are a commonly used material in almost every field.
-To give these plastics a long lasting effect, improved quality plastics are being put to use.
+Hence, the threat caused by them is also more critical.
+A notable example is plastics which are a commonly used material in almost every field.
+To give these plastics a long-lasting effect, improved quality plastics are being put to use.
 This made them more temperature resistant and more durable even after use.
 Other examples are cans, metals, and chemicals for agricultural and industrial purposes.
 They are the main causes of air, water and soil pollution and diseases like cancer.

-Since non-biodegradable wastes are not eco-friendly, they need to be replaced.
-As a part of a development of alternatives, scientists have brought forward many ides like biodegradable plastics, etc. They incorporated some biodegradable materials with plastics and made them easily and rapidly degradable.
+Since non-biodegradable wastes are not Eco-friendly, they need to be replaced.
+As a part of the development of alternatives, scientists have brought forward many ideas like biodegradable plastics, etc. They incorporated some biodegradable materials with plastics and made them easily and rapidly degradable.
 But this is quite an expensive procedure.

 What is Non-Biodegradable waste?

-Waste which cannot be decomposed by biological process is known as “Non-biodegradable wastes”.
+Waste that cannot be decomposed by biological processes is known as “Non-biodegradable wastes”.
 Most of the inorganic waste is non-biodegradable.
-Non-biodegradable wastes which can be recycled are known as “Recyclable waste” and those which cannot be recycled are known as “Non-recyclable waste”.
+Non-biodegradable wastes that can be recycled are known as “Recyclable waste” and those which cannot be recycled are known as “Non-recyclable waste”.

 Effects of Waste Material on Environment

 Waste quantities are generally growing in all countries all around the world.
 Every year billions of tons of waste are generated.
-These wastes are result of activities in our homes, businesses and industries and disposal of all this large amount is an enormous environmental problem with many dimensions.
-Municipal, industrial and agricultural solid waste and biomass deposits cause large scale pollution of land and water.
-The generation of waste causes a loss of materials and energy and increase environmental costs on society for its collection, treatment and disposal.
-The impacts of landfill and incineration are significant because of their potential for greenhouse gas emissions (methane, carbon dioxide) and transboundary migration of organic micro-pollutants (dioxins and furans) and volatile heavy metals.
-Problems with waste are as old as human race.
+These wastes are the result of activities in our homes, businesses and industries and the disposal of this large amount is an enormous environmental problem with many dimensions.
+Municipal, industrial and agricultural solid waste and biomass deposits cause large-scale pollution of land and water.
+The generation of waste causes a loss of materials and energy and increases environmental costs on society for its collection, treatment and disposal.
+The impacts of landfills and incineration are significant because of their potential for greenhouse gas emissions (methane, carbon dioxide) and transboundary migration of organic micro-pollutants (dioxins and furans) and volatile heavy metals.
+Problems with waste are as old as the human race.

-Very soon humans realized that waste are a potential source of diseases and infections, so they dump their waste, which were totally biological, away from their settlements.
-The first organized municipal dump is in 500 BC outside ancient Athens in Greece, where regulations required waste to be dumped at least a mile from the city limits and covered with soil (Vuk, 1995).
-Until industrialization of society waste was mostly organic, so they can decompose naturally.
-Later, mostly because of industrialization, urbanization, and developing of consumer society amount of waste increase very fast
+Very soon, humans realized that waste is a potential source of diseases and infections, so they dumped their waste, which was totally biological, away from their settlements.
+The first organized municipal dump was in 500 BC outside ancient Athens in Greece, where regulations required waste to be dumped at least a mile from the city limits and covered with soil (Vuk, 1995).
+Until the industrialization of society, waste was mostly organic so that it could decompose naturally.
+Later, mostly because of industrialization, urbanization, and the development of consumer society amount of waste increased very fast.

 Whether it is biodegradable or non-biodegradable, they harm human life and ruin other organisms and their environment.
-Thus, a proper treatment of wastes has to be done.
-This is not only the responsibility of Government, and each can contribute.
-The three Rs- Recycle, Reuse, and Reduce are simplest steps which can take by each person.
+Thus, proper treatment of waste has to be done.
+This is not only the responsibility of the Government but of every individual as well.
+The three Rs- Recycle, Reuse, and Reduce are the simplest steps which can be followed by each person to do their part.
 This can save energy and other resources as well.
-Another step is separate biodegradable from non-biodegradable at home and disposes of them separately.
+Another step is separate biodegradable from non-biodegradable at home and dispose of them separately.